muneer85/gr-benchmark/README.md

 ldconfig      # may need sudo ldconfig
 ```
 The new block can be found in the block list under the "Benchmark Test" category.
-If the GNU Radio companion (GRC) running, you may need to restart the GRC to see the new blocks.
+If the GNU Radio companion (GRC) is running, you may need to restart the GRC to find the new blocks.

 **Requirements**:
 GNU Radio (3.10+), Python (3.10+), CMake (3.1.0+), swig